Consumers - SURFboard Central: Changing the Wi-Fi Name & Password

 User-added image

-10. Tap the 2.4 GHz tab and repeat steps 4 - 8 to change the Wi-Fi Name and Password for the 2.4 GHz band.
+11. Tap the other radio band and repeat steps 4 - 8 to change the Wi-Fi Name and Password.

 User-added image